 Yes it is as long as you give yourself enough time!
 For example, from East Africa, you could enjoy Zanzibar or the Seychelles.
 We can discuss all the combinations for the beach as well as other destinations that might be of interest during our initial Discover Call.

 How long does it take to get there?

 If you’re headed to Johannesburg South Africa, there are daily non-stop flights from JFK.
 The flight time is about 14 hours.
 If you’re headed to East Africa, and say, starting in Tanzania, expect flight times to be 17+ hours from JFK to Kilimanjaro International Airport, depending on connections and layovers.
 Once we know your travel dates, our air specialist colleagues can assist with the best routing and schedules.

 The safari experience is the highlight of any African travel experience.
 Here, you’ll experience incredible wildlife on game drives and walking treks.
 But what else is there to do?
 Here is just a sampling: canoeing, kayaking, white water rafting, scuba diving, snorkeling, deep-sea fishing, hiking, horseback riding, heli/ballooning, bungee jumping, mountain biking, whale watching, white shark experiences, birding, and photography/photo safari.
 Just let us know what you like to do and we’ll make it happen!

 Planning for Africa – let’s get started!

+This Luxury Safari Travel Guide is only the start of a remarkable trip that awaits you!
 At Saddle Hill Travel we specialize in making every travel experience as unique as our clients.
-We do this by understanding you on a personal level and crafting unique experiences tailored to your tastes, preferences and interests!
+We do this by understanding you on a personal level and crafting unique experiences tailored to your tastes, preferences, and interests!